 One of the most common ways to push a product to a customer is through sales promotions and using the various types of sales promotions.
 However, if the product is being sold through a channel of dealers and retailers, then the company needs to empower this channel.
 Companies can use Trade promotions so that the distribution channel itself tries to push the product to the end customer.

-What are trade promotions?
+What are Trade Promotions?

-Offering various incentives to your distribution channel in the form of discounts, arranging exhibitions, offering demonstrators or other such methods is known as Trade promotions.
+Offering various incentives to your distribution channel in the form of discounts, arranging exhibitions, offering demonstrators, or other such methods is known as trade promotions.
 In essence, you are motivating your channel dealers to promote your products over that of the competition.
 In such cases, the channel dealer is the face of the company for the customer.
 Trade promotions ensure that channel dealers give an excellent experience to the customer.

 In such a scenario, the contact with the end customer is that of the distributor or the retailer and the company is not even in the picture.
 At such times, motivating the channel dealer to sell YOUR products instead of someone else’s is of utmost importance.

-Here are 8 Types of Trade promotions that can be run by a company.
+Here are 8 Types of Trade promotions that can be run by a company –

 1) Discounts / Increased margin of sale

 By this method, the dealer himself is motivated to run ideas so that he can promote the product in his locality.
 Each locality and region is different.
 Hence, by using this method, each dealer will run a different style of trade promotion to achieve his targets.
-There can be a criteria attached to this type of trade promotions.
+There can be criteria attached to this type of trade promotion.
 It can be offered if the dealer does 150% of his targets.
 Or even if he achieves 100%.